Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Disabled person (in this case, the accompanying person can also enter free of charge regardless of age, citizenship or profession).

-Regarding skip-the-line tickets, the museum does not offer this service for a special entrance fee.
+Regarding skip-the-line tickets, the museum does not offer this service with the payment of a special ticket.
 However, you are less likely to have to wait if you go to the Conciergerie on less busy days of the week, i.e. Tuesdays and Wednesdays.

 The opening hours also play a role, so you will find fewer people at 9:00 am, which is the opening time, or at 17:00 pm, just 60 minutes before closing time.** You also have the option of connecting with a **tour or using a tourist pass to go straight through.